Let us know if you have missing or damaged street signs, and we will supply replacements.

 The North Somerset Council has confirmed that if a street lamp post with a NHW Street Sign is replaced by a contractor then they must replace the NHW sign as well.
 If anyone notices that this has not happened would they please use the Contact Us option via the website.

 NB.
 As from 1st January 2015, the Police are no longer erecting our street signs.
 It is now the responsibility of the Scheme Coordinator.

 All NHW Street Signs should have permission to be erected from the relevant authorities: these include BT and North Somerset Council (Streetlighting), as well as advising the Council Planning Dept.

-Note: Electricity Company (Western Power) will NOT give permission for any sign to be erected on their poles - any existing signs will not be replaced.
+Note: Electricity Company (Western Power) may not give permission for any sign to be erected on their poles - any existing signs will not be replaced without permission.

 New or Replacement NHW signs will continue to be supplied by the Nailsea NHW.

-Signs should be attached to lampposts at a minimum height of 2.2 metres (7ft) (amended to align with ASNWA requirement) on a normal highway footpath, or a minimum height of 2.4 metres (7ft 11") on a Cycle Way.
+Signs should be attached to lampposts at a minimum height of 2.2 metres (7ft) on a normal highway footpath, or a minimum height of 2.4 metres (7ft 11") on a Cycle Way.

 Free Public Liability Insurance is provided by National Neighbourhood Watch for all Neighbourhood and Home Watch (NHW) volunteers to carry out their roles without fear of personal loss across England and Wales.
 The policy runs from April to March and is renewed annually.
 For further details see the National NHW website.